8 Important Steps If You Want To Start a Car Rental Business

 Open a Business Bank Account

-You must keep your personal and business finances separate.
+You must keep your personal and business finances separate for your car rental business.
 This means making it a point to open a business bank account.

 - Professional image - You want investors and customers to take your car rental business seriously.
 Asking them to write a check in your name for a business transaction may come off as an amateur.